pblack/docs/content/deployment/hosting-on-amazon-s3.md

 * * *

-*   Set your bucket policy and save your changes (note: replace _"your-bucket"_ with the name of your bucket).
+*   Set your bucket policy and save your changes (note: replace _"example.com"_ with the name of your bucket).

 ```
 {